 TIP: Remember you will be serving this over rice, which will mellow out the intensity of flavor- so I like to keep this on the slightly salty side.

 Add the fresh basil leaves and serve with lime wedges over rice.

 If using store-bought green curry you probably won’t need the salt and perhaps less fish sauce- so add both to taste.
-I like to bump up the flavor with sauteed chopped shallots ( saute first, then stir fry with the curry paste) and kefir lime leaves and a few slices of galangal to the curry sauce.
+Bump up the flavor with sauteed chopped shallots (saute first, then stir fry with the curry paste) and add kefir lime leaves and a few slices of galangal to the curry sauce.
 My favorite brands are Maesri (in a can) and Mae Ploy – available at most Asian Markets.
 Maesri and Mae Ploy can be quite spicy so start off with 3-4 tablespoons, until you are familiar with their spice level.
 You can always add a little more in the end.